magistrser/recursive-cancelable-promise/readme.md

             // controller identical to the controller from try handle },
-        // do if canceled, not required parameter async (): Promise<void> => {
+        // do when cancel called, not required parameter async (): Promise<void> => {
             // do smth
         }